Add local network computers

 If the computer is not detected (not visible to the manager), you will be told that you can still add the computer but that when it becomes visible to the manager you will have to activate it as above.

 A discovery operation scans the network for visible computers.
-To initiate a discovery operation, go to the Computers page, click Add, and select Discover.
+To initiate a discovery operation, go to the Computers page, click Add > Discover.
 The Discover Computers dialog will appear.

 You are provided several options to restrict the scope of the scan.
 You can choose to perform a port scan of each discovered computer.